fnenna/Tau3MuRun3_NANO/PhysicsTools/Tau3muANA/README.md

 ## 📅 Pre-processing: File Mapping & Grouping

-Before running the core analysis, you should generate a dataset mapping file using `file_finder.py`.
-This script automatically divides files into **balanced groups of 100** (with custom tail thresholds) to prevent job skew and ensure an efficient workload distribution across HTCondor/Dask workers.
+Before running the core analysis, you should generate a dataset mapping file using `file_finder.py`:

-### Command Syntax:

 ```bash
 python3 file_finder.py --year <year> --type <type> [--isMC] [--era <era>]

 ```
+This script automatically divides files into **balanced groups of 100** (with custom tail thresholds) to prevent job skew and ensure an efficient workload distribution across HTCondor/Dask workers.

 ### Arguments: